Increase 3 times your chances of landing an offer Register ×

 1.3.
 A Test in Itself

-Your target firm uses your cover letter to learn more about you in a couple of different ways.
+Your target firm uses your cover letter to learn more about you in a couple of ways.
 Obviously, they receive all the information you communicate explicitly - all the achievements and experience and positive character traits you tell them about.
 However, your cover letter is also used by the target firm as an implicit (but very real) test of your writing skills and other qualities.
-It is important to realize this dual function and bear it in mind as you are drafting your document.
+It is important to realise this dual function and keep it in mind during drafting.

-Similarly, your target firm will be very interested in your ability to use this letter to market yourself.
+Similarly, readers will be very interested in your ability to use your cover letter to market yourself.
 In effect, consultants must constantly sell themselves, their firm, and their recommendations to clients.
+Indeed, this is becoming a larger and larger part of the job as more of the analytic side of consulting work is automated.
 As such, the ability to communicate persuasively is a key management consulting skill.

 1.4.
 The Reader

-When actually composing any piece of writing, your first consideration should always be the identity of the intended reader.
-This is especially important when it comes to consulting cover letters.
-Your letter will be placed with one or two hundred others and passed to a junior consultant (often one who went to your university) to assess for HR.
-Generally, this will be in addition to the consultant's normal workload and often they will end up with very little time to get through this mound of letters.
+During the application screen, as well as filtering by AI tools and HR staff, your cover letter will be placed with one or two hundred others and passed to a junior consultant (often a recent alum from your university) to assess.
+Generally, this will be piled on top of that consultant's normal workload and often they will end up with very little time to get through this mound of applications.
 As such, your reader will be tired, possibly slightly grumpy and in a hurry - probably only skimming what you have written.
-You should keep this reader in mind at all times and write in a way that makes their life easier.
-This means making everything as clear, easy to read, and precise as possible.

-As mentioned above, standard formatting shows that you are professional enough to take the application seriously and that you have bothered to find out what the expected form of the letter is.
+As noted above, standard formatting shows that you are professional enough to take the application seriously and that you have bothered to find out what is expected from your cover letter.
 The best way to understand how you should format this document is simply to take a look at our examples below, which are formatted in a standard "safe" manner.

-In particular, though, you should make sure your letter conforms to the following basic points:
+In particular, though, you should make sure your letter conforms to the following basic standard:

-• Name, contact information, and date at the top, in the manner of a traditional letter - you can include a postal address if you like, but an email address is sufficient nowadays (and will save space)
+- Name, contact information, and date at the top, in the manner of a traditional letter - you can include a postal address if you like, but an email address is perfectly sufficient nowadays - and will save space

 2.2.
 Content - Being Unique!